icon-community/icon.community/content/learn/what-is-zk/index.md

 ---

 ## Year In Review
 2022 was without a doubt a defining year for cryptocurrencies and other crypto assets.
 As the “crypto winter” engulfed the space, the price plummeted and valuations plunged causing several high-profile crypto bankruptcies.
-The year was also marked by several high profile hacks in the crypto space, with cybercriminals stealing over $3 billion, with $718 billion stolen in October 2022 alone [1].
-The chart[2] below from Bloomberg shows the timeline of the major crypto events together with the market capitalization.
+The year was also marked by several high profile hacks in the crypto space, with cybercriminals [stealing over $3 billion, with $718 million stolen in October 2022 alone](https://fortune.com/crypto/2022/12/30/5-biggest-crypto-hacks-2022/).
+The [chart below from Bloomberg](https://www.bloomberg.com/graphics/2022-crypto-contagion-from-bitcoin-to-FTX/) shows the timeline of the major crypto events together with the market capitalization.

 ![alt text for screen readers](./featured.jpg "Text to show on mouseover")

 ## ZK in 2022
-But 2022 was also a busy year for the whole industry, including Ethereum’s merge, Bitcoin’s Taproot Upgrade, etc but it must have been a breakout year for Zero Knowledge Proof.
-More than $725M was invested in the technology for various projects, including Aleo 200M, Aztec 100M, Starkware 100M, MINA Foundation 92M and Scroll 30M.
-Moreover, a lot of existing projects also pledged funds to stir the development to stir the ZK applications in their respective ecosystems.
-[Polkadot, NEAR, ].
-Coalition of different projects also put together the ZPrize Initiative with $7M in prizes.
+But 2022 was also a busy year for the whole industry including Ethereum’s merge and Bitcoin’s Taproot Upgrade.
+It definitely has been a breakout year for Zero Knowledge Proofs.
+More than $725M was invested in the technology for various projects, including [Aleo 200M](https://www.businesswire.com/news/home/20220207005251/en/Aleo-Raises-200M-in-Series-B-to-Expand-Products-and-Services-Built-on-Private-by-Default-Blockchain-Based-Platform), [Aztec 100M](https://techcrunch.com/2022/12/15/aztec-network-takes-on-encrypted-blockchains-with-100m-round-led-by-a16z/), [Starkware 100M](https://www.coindesk.com/business/2022/05/25/starkware-reaches-8b-valuation-following-latest-100m-funding-round/), [MINA Foundation 92M](https://www.coindesk.com/business/2022/03/17/mina-foundation-raises-92m-to-accelerate-adoption-of-zero-knowledge-proofs/) and [Scroll 30M](https://www.theblock.co/post/142800/scroll-raises-ethereum-scaling-project-funding).
+Moreover, a lot of existing projects also pledged funds to stir the development of ZK applications in their respective ecosystems.
+Prime examples include [Polkadot](https://polkassembly.medium.com/polkadot-pioneers-price-child-bounties-96fceabf04d) and [NEAR](https://near.org/blog/near-foundations-response-to-tornado-cash-ownership-and-regulation/).
+Coalition of different projects also put together the [ZPrize Initiative](https://www.zprize.io/) with $7M in prizes to accelerate the zero knowledge cryptography.

-Other than an increase in the community’s interest in this domain, prominent publications in the domain also appeared to be increasingly interested in it in 2022.
-In the case of Decrypt, it only published 18 articles in 2021 that used the term "Zero Knowledge Proofs," but by 2022, there were a total of 60.
-Coindesk followed suit, producing 81 articles in 2022, up 54 from the previous year.
+In addition to the community's interest growing, notable publications also seem to be showing a real increase in Zero Knowledge Proofs.
+[Decrypt](https://decrypt.co/) had used the phrase "Zero Knowledge Proofs" in only 18 of the articles it published in 2021, but by 2022, there were a total of 60.
+Following suit, [Coindesk](https://coindesk.com/) produced 81 articles in 2022, an increase of 54 articles over the previous year.

 ## So, what is ZK ?
 In cryptography, a zero-knowledge protocol is a method of proving that a statement is true, without revealing any further information about the statement.
 For example: a statement can be “I meet the age requirement to cast vote”, the prover can be an eligible voter who wants to prove the statement without disclosing his age, the verifier could be an administrator who needs to verify that all voters meet the age requirement.
 Using the ZK Protocol, the eligible voter will be able to prove his statement in zero knowledge.